 The real story probably went like this.
-“We need a logo by lunch.”
+“We need a logo by lunch”.
 Out of spite, the designer threw something together in MS Word with obnoxious primary colors.
-She was trying make a point: if you want fast, you don’t get good.
+She was trying to make a point: if you want fast, you don’t get good.
 The web guy thought that it was funny too, so he posted it to the website.

 Six hours later, Google had beat Yahoo as the best search engine.
 By then it was too late to start over.
 Sometimes success happens too fast.

 For all the childless readers of this blog, let me take you to school.
 When you are single, it’s important to be fit and hot.
 This is why you put on that clean little running outfit and lace up those sporty shoes and then run through busy places so that people drink up your fitness.

 Well, all that hard running pays off.
 You meet THE ONE.